ebooth1202/agent_c_framework/README.md

 - `--model [model_name]` allows you to override the default model used by the agent.
 - `--prompt_file [/path/to/file]` allows you to supply a file to be used as the persona portion of the system prompt for the agent.
 - `--userid [user_id]` provide a user ID to be used for the user in the chat session.
 Setting this will override the value from the `.env` file for `CLI_CHAT_USER_ID`
-- `--voice` turns on the streaming text to speech and enables the Eleven Labs voice tool for the agent.

 ### In app commands (CLI only)